Idiom of the day :- A phrase that is said when someone finds something he/she has been looking for.

 Usage, examples and definition of the Idiom :-

-Idiom of the day :- Separate the sheep from the goats
+Idiom of the day :- You bet!

 Usage, examples and definition of the Idiom :-